FDio/csit/docs/content/methodology/trending/analysis.md

 Here, "sample" should be the result of single trial measurement, with group boundaries set only at test run granularity.
-But in order to avoid detecting causes unrelated to VPP performance, the current presentation takes average of all trials within the run as the sample.
+But in order to avoid detecting causes unrelated to VPP performance, the current presentation takes average of all trials within the MRR run as the sample.
 Effectively, this acts as a single trial with aggregate duration.
+(Trending of NDR or PDR results take just one sample, the conditional throughput).

 Performance graphs show the run average as a dot (not all individual trial results).